grpc/grpc.io/content/docs/languages/dart/quickstart.md

 ### What's next

-- Read a full explanation of how gRPC works in [Introduction to gRPC](/docs/what-is-grpc/introduction) and [Core concepts](/docs/what-is-grpc/core-concepts).
+- Learn how gRPC works in [Introduction to gRPC](/docs/what-is-grpc/introduction) and [Core concepts](/docs/what-is-grpc/core-concepts).
 - Work through the [Basics Tutorial][].
 - Explore the [API reference](../api).